 Microsoft Corp.
-(MSFT), embroiled in patent litigation with Google Inc. (GOOG)’s Motorola Mobility unit, said it’s open to reaching a comprehensive settlement of disputes that have limited sales of Motorola Mobility products in the U.S. and Germany.
+(MSFT:US), embroiled in patent litigation with Google Inc. (GOOG:US)’s Motorola Mobility unit, said it’s open to reaching a comprehensive settlement of disputes that have limited sales of Motorola Mobility products in the U.S. and Germany.

 “This particular litigation now stands at a crossroads,” Microsoft General Counsel Brad Smith and Horacio Gutierrez, head of Microsoft’s intellectual property group, said in a joint blog posting.
 “Google can take one of two paths: it can choose either to engage in serious discussions to search for patent peace or persevere in its diversionary tactics.
 We hope it will choose the first course, and we stand ready to engage in good faith if it does.”